 We are a design intensive office.
 All our projects are led by both Founding Partners with teams of excellent designers.
 The firm welcomes partnerships and expands at times to accommodate large projects and overlapping deadlines.
 The office is highly collaborative; each person in the firm while bringing unique talents is conversant in all aspects of the design process, and is asked to contribute ideas and critiques at significant stages of the project's development.
 We believe it is this working method together with strong project teams and client vision that makes for exceptional design.

-Our design work is widely recognized, with over 80 design awards and honors, including 19 AIA Design Awards at local, state and national levels, the Smithsonian Cooper Hewitt 2019 National Design Award, Interior Design 2018 Hall of Fame, Architectural Record 2018 Women in Architecture Award, ACADIA 2017 Digital Practice Award of Excellence, Curbed 2015 Groundbreakers award, Architectural Record 2011 Design Vanguard, The Architectural League's prestigious Emerging Voices, Curbed Groundbreakers award, Progressive Architecture Award, and numerous other architecture and interior awards.
-Our work has been published in hundreds of journals, and exhibited in over fifty museums and galleries, including MoMA, The Guggenheim, SFMOMA, Vitra Design Museum, and Artists Space.
-Iwamoto and Scott have lectured on the work of the firm at numerous professional, academic, and arts institutions worldwide, and are Full Professors in architecture at UC Berkeley and California College of the Arts, respectively.
+Our design work is widely recognized, with over 80 design awards and honors, including 19 AIA Design Awards at local, state and national levels, the Smithsonian Cooper Hewitt 2019 National Design Award, Interior Design 2018 Hall of Fame, Architectural Record 2018 Women in Architecture Award, ACADIA 2017 Digital Practice Award of Excellence, Curbed 2015 Groundbreakers award, Architectural Record 2011 Design Vanguard, The Architectural League's Emerging Voices, Curbed Groundbreakers award, Progressive Architecture Award, and numerous other architecture and interior awards.
+Our work has been published in hundreds of journals, and exhibited in over fifty museums and galleries, including MoMA, The Guggenheim, SFMOMA, Vitra Design Museum, Artists Space and SCIArc Gallery.
+Iwamoto and Scott have lectured on the work of the firm at numerous professional, academic, and arts institutions worldwide.
+Both partners are full Professors in architecture at UC Berkeley and California College of the Arts, respectively.
 The partners have taught previously at University of Michigan, Harvard University, SCI-Arc, Cornell University, Syracuse University, Sydney University and Yale University.